YellowLime77/YellowLime77/README.md

 ## Hi there 👋

+Average singing synthesis fan, and .NET enjoyer.
+Otherwise, you can find me finding a new interesting thing to dabble about in

 <!--
 **YellowLime77/YellowLime77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.